lotusnprod/lotus-manuscript/manuscript.md

 For this the creation of a Wikidata account and following the [general object editing guidelines](https://www.wikidata.org/wiki/Wikidata:Tours) is advised.
 Regarding the addition of NP-centered objects (i.e., referenced structure-organisms pairs), users shall refer to the [WikiProject Chemistry/Natural products](https://www.wikidata.org/wiki/Wikidata:WikiProject_Chemistry/Natural_products) group page.

-A tutorial for the manual creation and upload of a referenced structure-organism pair to Wikidata is available in [SI-4](#si-4--wikidata-entry-creation-tutorial).
+A tutorial for the manual creation and upload of a referenced structure-organism pair to Wikidata is available in [Appendix 4](#appendix-4-wikidata-entry-creation-tutorial).

 ###### Batch and Automated Upload